logo Performance Scan images

 Example Red Bull

 We all know Red Bull's famous energy drink, but they are also known as a king of marketing.
-That's for good reason too, just look at Red Bull's YouTube channel, currently 11.6 million subscribers!
+This is also with good reason, just look at Red Bull's YouTube channel, currently 18 million subscribers!
 What stands out about the content Red Bull creates: they don't talk about themselves or the product, but rather try to sell the experience to customers.
 Because of this, Red Bull is associated with high adrenaline and extreme sports.
 Just take a look at the latest videos they have uploaded.

 A few final tips